Sentinel Literature Festival

-Sentinel Literature Festival is a biennial event run by Sentinel Poetry Movement.
-First held in December 2009, the festival now runs every other October.
+Sentinel Literature Festival was a biennial event run by Sentinel Poetry Movement.
+First held in December 2009, the festival ran every other October.
+The event stopped operating in 2012 as far as we can tell.

 The participants and events at the festival have been carefully chosen and structured to excite and engage both writers and fans of literature.